 Let’s talk about how the food that you give your dogs affects their behavior which in turn affects training.
-Many of the dog foods out there have ingredients that you would be surprised at, how dangerous they actually are.
-I took an example ingredients from a popular dog food manufacturer (did not name) and will talk about some of the dangerous ingredients and also what the other ingredients can cause in their behavior.
+Many of the dog foods out there have ingredients that you may find surprising.
+Such as how dangerous they actually are.
+Below are an example ingredients from a popular dog food manufacturer (did not name) and will talk about some of the dangerous ingredients.
+Also what some of the other ingredients can cause in their behavior.

-Corn: So Corn ingredients are listed here 3 times – Corn Gluten meal, Corn germ Meal, Ground Yellow Corn.
+Corn: Various corn ingredients are listed here 3 times – Corn Gluten meal, Corn germ Meal, Ground Yellow Corn.
 Why is Corn troubling.
 Well Corn can cause itchy skin but also hyperactive behavior.
-So you know your dog that is acting hyperactive all day and you can’t figure out why?
+If you know your dog is acting hyperactive all day and you can’t figure out why?
 How much corn are they getting?
 It is not conducive to a calm state of mind for your dog.

 Caramel Color: Why do you need caramel color in your dog food or any coloring?
 They don’t care what color is.
 Really it should just turn out brown if it has meat ingredients but with all the corn and soy it seems that they make up the most of this food.

-Now some people may say, those all natural foods and dog treats are expensive and not in my price range.
-I get it.
-I have been there.
-I am not telling you to go out and buy the most expensive food and dog treats.
-What I am saying, is take a look at the ingredients that are in the food now, do your own research and if you want to go raw, make your own meals (sometimes my dogs eat better than I do), or do subtle changes in brands that is up to you.
+Diets can include going raw, make your own meals (sometimes my dogs eat better than I do), or do subtle changes in brands that is up to you.
 The first step is understand that the ingredients are affecting your dogs behavior whether it is hyperactive or fear related and how you can help your pets.
-If you have any questions, please feel free to reach out.
+If you have any questions, please feel free to contact me.